-Lufthansa is in the newly designed Bradley International Terminal.
-There are plenty of stores, duty-free shops, and restaurants there as well.
+Lufthansa is in the Bradley International Terminal.
+Check you ticket if there is any change.
+There are stores, duty-free shops, and restaurants there as well.
 Just check-in as normal and proceed to the gate.

 After disembarking in Tel Aviv, the airport walkway leads you straight to Passport Control.
 We will be met after Passport Control by our local Airport Assistant, with a sign reading "George's International Tours."
 Please wear your name tag so that he can see you.
 He will lead us to Baggage Claim, which has excellent restroom facilities as well as money exchange booths for those that would like Israeli money.